cleder/awesome-python-testing/README.md

 - [sixpack](https://github.com/seatgeek/sixpack) - A language-agnostic A/B Testing framework.
 - [splinter](https://github.com/cobrateam/splinter) - Open source tool for testing web applications.
 - [helium](https://github.com/mherrmann/selenium-python-helium) - Selenium-python is great for web automation.
 Helium makes it easier to use.
+- [LuluTest](https://github.com/erik-whiting/LuluTest) - LuluTest is an open source browser automation framework using Python and Selenium.
+It is relatively lightweight in that it mostly provides wrappers for 3rd party library methods that make browser automation and testing more intuitive.

 ## Rest API Testing